karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The fake news crisis exposed how social media algorithms can create filter bubbles and promote divisive or false content simply because it generates engagement.
 It raised fundamental questions about platform responsibility, the economics of digital publishing, and the tension between free expression and information integrity.

-**Suggested Graphic:** A news headline or screenshot showing a prominent fake news story from 2016 alongside its factual debunking, or a visualization showing how misleading content spread through social networks.

 ## 2018: GDPR Implementation
 **Description:** On May 25, 2018, the European Union implemented the General Data Protection Regulation (GDPR), the most comprehensive privacy legislation to date.
 The law established new requirements for how organizations must handle personal data, including explicit consent requirements, data portability rights, and the right to erasure ("right to be forgotten").

 **Impact:** GDPR established new global standards for data privacy, forcing companies worldwide to revise their data collection and processing policies.
 It represented the first major regulatory challenge to the data-driven business models of internet giants and empowered users with unprecedented control over their personal information.

 **Ethical/Societal Concern:** The implementation highlighted the tension between data-driven business models and individual privacy rights.
-It raised questions about whether meaningful consent is possible in complex digital environments and sparked debate about the proper balance between innovation and privacy protection.
+It raised questions about whether meaningful consent is possible in complex digital environments and sparked debate about the proper balance between innovation and privacy protec

-**Suggested Graphic:** A photograph showing the wave of GDPR compliance pop-ups and notices that appeared across websites in May 2018, or an official EU diagram explaining GDPR rights and requirements.

 ## 2023: Generative AI Goes Mainstream
 **Description:** In late 2022 and throughout 2023, generative AI tools like ChatGPT, DALL-E, and Midjourney became widely available to the general public, demonstrating unprecedented capabilities in language processing, content creation, and image generation.
 These tools rapidly gained millions of users and began transforming workflows across numerous industries.